Rhode Island Statute of Limitations

 Products Liability Actions

-Products liability actions must be brought within three years of the date of the injury and in no event more than ten years after the cause of action accrued.
+Products liability actions must be brought within three years of the date of the injury and in no event more than 10 years after the cause of action occurred.

 Special Rules for Minors